Kacman62/Moonbeam-Synthesizer/README.md

 Huge thanks to Hack Club and the Blueprint program for assisting in this project.
 I have now received funding for the project and will be ordering parts.
 Expect future updates at the start of December

+# Update 11/25

+Boards have been received.
+Still waiting on LCSC order.
+Small errors have been found in the board and have been fixed in the PCB files

 # Known issues
 In settings, the note played is incorrect (going to wait for boards to arrive so I can assign keys different notes)